lliendo/Radar/docs/internals.rst

 to poll all of its monitors.
 The existence of this thread is that it makes sense to have a different abstraction that decides when its time to poll the clients.
-If this work would have been done in the RadarServer we would be mixing asynchronus (network activity) and synchronus (wait a certain amount of time) events making the overall design more complex to both understand and work with.
+If this work would have been done in the RadarServer we would be mixing asynchronous (network activity) and synchronous (wait a certain amount of time) events making the overall design more complex to both understand and work with.